 To start learning Thai script, the first thing you need to learn is “Thai consonants” in which there are in total unique 44 consonants in Thai language.

-For some Thai learners, the 44 consonants in Thai language sounds like a very big number and quite challenging to overcome.
-However, in this blog post I will introduce you all essential knowledge including tips and techniques regarding Thai consonants.
+For some Thai learners, the 44 consonants in Thai language sound like a very big number and quite challenging to overcome.
+However, in this blog post, I will introduce you to all the essential knowledge including tips and techniques regarding Thai consonants.
 Let’s begin!

-In Thai language, there are in total 44 Thai consonants.
-However there are 2 consonants that are obsolete or no longer used which are ฃ (khoor-khuad) and ฅ (khoor-khon).
+In Thai language, there are in total of 44 Thai consonants.
+However, there are 2 consonants that are obsolete or no longer used which are ฃ (khoor-khuad) and ฅ (khoor-khon).
 You cannot even find these two on Thai keyboard.